 Dungeons and Dragons in AP Lit – Part 3 – Day to Day Lessons

-The Adventure - ~3 weeks of class time (5 85-minute blocks) This post and the next will be more nuts and bolts - I’ve previously written about the why, now I’ll share about the how.
-This one will be about the bulk of the unit, where kids plays D&D and read Beowulf (some of them … Continue reading Dungeons and Dragons in AP Lit – Part 3 – Day to Day Lessons
+[This post is part of a broader project I'm calling "Pop Culture Pedagogy" where I write about ways pop culture finds its way into my classroom] The Adventure - ~3 weeks of class time (5 85-minute blocks) This post and the next will be more nuts and bolts - I’ve previously written about the why, … Continue reading Dungeons and Dragons in AP Lit – Part 3 – Day to Day Lessons

 Dungeons and Dragons in AP Lit – Part 2 – How I Set Up the Unit

-How I Tried to Make This Work in the Classroom [I will write more later about how the individual class days went as things got moving, and also how I tied this more directly into AP Lit in terms of assessments.]
-Dungeons and Dragons is notorious for its baroque rules structure.
-If the first thing … Continue reading Dungeons and Dragons in AP Lit – Part 2 – How I Set Up the Unit
+[This post is part of a broader project I'm calling "Pop Culture Pedagogy" where I write about ways pop culture finds its way into my classroom] How I Tried to Make This Work in the Classroom [I will write more later about how the individual class days went as things got moving, and also how … Continue reading Dungeons and Dragons in AP Lit – Part 2 – How I Set Up the Unit

 Dungeons and Dragons in AP Lit – Addendum to Part 1 – White Supremacy – What Counts as “Literature”

-Dungeons & Dragons in my AP Lit Classroom – Part 1 – Why Did I Want to Try This?
+Dungeons and Dragons in my AP Lit Classroom – Part 1 – Why Did I Want to Try This?